 Nothing is more important to your email marketing than your list of subscribers.
 The success of your campaigns, not to mention your business, depends on an interested and engaged list.
-You may be tempted to hurry along your list building efforts by purchasing an email list, but giving in to that moment of temptation can lead to poor email results and possibly damage your mailing reputation for a long time.
+You may be tempted to hurry along your list building efforts by buying an email list, but giving in to that moment of temptation can lead to poor email results and possibly damage your mailing reputation for a long time.

 Email service providers won’t allow purchased lists

-First, as long as you’re using a reputable email service provider to send your email campaigns, you won’t be allowed to use a purchased list.
+First, as long as you use a reputable email service provider to send your email campaigns, you won’t be allowed to use a purchased list.
 At all.
 Most ask up front that the email list is opted in, meaning those on the list opted in to specifically receive emails from your company, and some will ask list members to re-opt in as well (double opt-in).
 Add to this that ESPs monitor everything in their system and will know if you’re trying to send to a questionable list.
 This allows them to have a good sending reputation and to get the emails they send on behalf of their customers delivered.
-If something causes a problem, impacting their business and customers, they’ll be sure to find the culprit and bar them from their system.
+If something causes a problem, impacting their business and customers, they’ll find the culprit and bar them from their system.

 Bad addresses, bad delivery rate